hydraulic-institute/edb/source/02_fluid-properties-II/02_solids_slurries.md

 -----
 title: B) Solids and Slurries
+tabtitle: Slurry Properties for Pump Systems | HI Data Tool
 date: April 19th, 2024
-description: Properties of solid mixtures and slurries.
-Determining specific gravity of mixture or slurry.
+description: Explains the calculation of specific gravity of slurry mixutures and consideratiosn for slurry pumping and abrasive wear.
 -----

 ## Solids and Slurries